What game engines do you use?

 I have a great idea for a game!
 Will you make it?

-Also keep in mind we have about 3 months to make the game, and we are education first, so huge complex game ideas will be unrealistic for our development cycle.
+Also keep in mind we have about a months to make a game with two or three games per semester.
+Furthermore we are education first, so huge complex game ideas will be unrealistic for our development cycle.

 Can we make money from our games?

 Our club constitution prohibits us from making money in any form of our games.
 This is a club about learning game development only, but feel free to gain the skills you need here to go make money off your own games.